ashutoshmjain/gita/src/mathuraChap08.md

 O' my love - he said - If a proposal comes from the able, beneficiaries always question the motives.
 Only in a rare case sanity prevails.
 Such cases are the grace of God!

-Do you know of such rare cases ? - impressed by the wisdom of angel, she asked - you not only kept my word but also saved yourself from altering the reality.
-Please tell me more.
+Amen!
+Grace of God it was - impressed with the wisdom of angel, she craved for more - tell me of such cases good angel.
+Talk to me.
+You kept my word and also saved us from altering the reality.
 She pressed herself closer to the Angel.
-Her eyes proud and aroused gazing her love as she felt guilt free for her privileges.
-She was anyways excited for this was her first outing in the wilderness.
-She had never gone off the proven route.
+Her eyes proud and aroused as she felt alive in a long time.
+She was anyways on the edge for this was her first outing in the wilderness.
+She had never gone off the proven route - particularly in the zero foot print areas.

 Angel thought for a while.
-He then told her the proposal that `Maharishi Parāśara` made to `Matsyagandha` at the dawn of the new age in an obscure place `Mathura` - on the banks of river `Yamuna` in the northern province of India.
+He then told her the proposal that `Maharishi Parāśara` made to `Matsyagandha` at the dawn of new age in an obscure place `Mathura` - on the banks of river `Yamuna` - in northern province of India.
 An impossibility by any stretch of imagination, yet it worked, and created a race of men that went on to become Angels; and  wizards!
 Those who have flying chariots.
 Those who save others from fires and floods.
 Those who could get as much divine nectar as they wanted from Amazon.com !

 # `Prastaav` ..